SuperStarfish/ssm1/README.md

 #### Structure

-The project consists of multiple sub projects.
-Each sub projects is included as a git submodule in this main repository.
+The project consists of multiple sub modules.
+Each sub module is included as a directory from the root of this repository.

-* Starfish (the main repository)

-Consists of each subproject submodule.
-It also contains the projects root gradle build file, the gradle root configuration and optionally any documents.
+The following sub modules currently exist:

-* Starfish-Android
+* android
-* Starfish-Aquarium
+* aquarium
-* Starfish-client
+* client
-* Starfish-DataStructures
+* data_structures
-* Starfish-Desktop (currently for debugging purposes)
+* desktop (currently for debugging purposes)
-* Starfish-GameLogic
+* game_logic
-* Starfish-Launcher
+* launcher
-* Starfish-Server
+* server
-* Starfish-View (UI)
+* view (UI)

-#### Tools
+#### Tools used

 ###### Static analysis:
 * [PMD](http://pmd.sourceforge.net/)